bintzpress/wordpress-development-stack/INSTALL.md

 # Install Instructions

 ## Setup docker-compose environment variables
-Copy .env.sample to .env and edit as you'd like
+Copy over .env.linux_sample or .env.windows_sample depending on your OS to .env and edit as you'd like.

 ## Setup domain name if want to be internet accessible
 Go to a DNS domain registrar and setup a DNS name